All Episodes

 The Republicans are going to agree with the Democrats.

-If this holds, and we've been talking about it since before the election, and it's still out there as a viable possibility.
+If this holds, and we've been talking about it since before the election, it's still out there as a viable possibility.

 The Republicans have decided to sit down with Harry Reid and whoever else and do the entire budget for the remaining fiscal year, which would be through next September 30th, this month.

-Thereby the Republicans are guaranteed to run the House and Senate for at least the next two years.
+Thereby, the Republicans are guaranteed to run the House and Senate for at least the next two years.

 And if they do this, if they agree to a full omnibus budget on the Democrats' terms, obviously, the Democrats still run the Senate right now.